-In addition to creating a more dynamic educational environment, McKinsey published a report in January 2018 noting a significant correlation between diversity and profitability.
-Companies in the top-quartile for ethnic diversity were 33% more likely to outperform the industry average, indicating that inclusive enterprises are also more lucrative.
+In addition to creating a more dynamic educational environment, McKinsey notes a strong correlation between diversity and profitability.
+Companies in the top-quartile for ethnic diversity are 33% more likely to outperform the industry average, indicating that inclusive enterprises are also more lucrative.

 Despite persuasive evidence for diversity, figures reflecting MBA cohorts continue to lag behind.
 In the case of African American representation, initiatives are tackling barriers to entering business schools and disrupting negative stereotypes of the community.

-Barriers to African American Representation within Business Schools
+Barriers to African American Representation at Business School

 For many African Americans, cost is a barrier to pursuing higher business education.

-“Part of the problem of underrepresentation is economically driven,” says Jesse Tyson, President of the National Black MBA Association (NBMBAA).
+“Part of the problem of underrepresentation is economically driven,” says Jesse Tyson, former president of the National Black MBA Association (NBMBAA).

 “The representation of black people clearly needs improvement.
 Our collegiate partnerships are designed to close the gap, to eliminate some of the barriers facing individuals who have the credentials, but not the resources to pursue higher business education.”